Lual Mayen and Leo Olebe: You can’t be what you can’t see

 Lual Mayen is a former refugee who left Africa to become a game developer in the U.S. He has received recognition from The Game Awards and CNN for his mission to make games about peace, and he was a fitting speaker to close our event today.

-At the end of GamesBeat/Facebook: Driving Game Growth, Mayen, Facebook game partnerships head Leo Olebe, and I spoke about how to get inspiration in the game industry today.
-The session was entitled, “You can’t be what you can’t see,” a quote from Marian Wright Edelman, founder of the Children’s Defense Fund and a civil rights activist who felt that children needed to see role models that inspired them.
+At the end of GamesBeat and Facebook’s Driving Game Growth event, Facebook game partnerships head Leo Olebe, Mayen, and I spoke about how to get inspiration in the game industry today.
+The session, “You Can’t Be What You Can’t See,” comes from quote from Marian Wright Edelman, the founder of the Children’s Defense Fund and a civil rights activist who felt that children needed to see role models that inspired them.

 Mayen’s story